 11 Surefire Ways to Improve Your E-Commerce Site’s Conversion Rates

 If you’re running an e-commerce website, you’ve probably understood that it takes more than just functionality to keep the revenue coming from it.
-You may have also realized that conversions don’t happen automatically; you need to take concrete steps to optimize your e-store to attract traffic that results in sales.
+You may have also realized that conversions don’t happen automatically; One needs to take concrete steps to optimize your e-store to attract traffic that results in sales.
 It is, therefore, crucial to keep up with the times and formulate strategies that can enhance conversion rates.
-Doing so will help you gain and retain competitive edge.
-Fortunately, there are several steps you can take to encourage customers to take the desired action and engage with your e-commerce business.
+Doing so will help you gain and retain a competitive edge.
+Fortunately, there are several steps you can take to encourage customers to take the desired action and improve the conversion rate.

-Retail e-commerce sales worldwide amounted to 2.3 trillion US dollars in 2017, and e-retail revenues are projected to grow to 4.88 trillion US dollars by 2021.
-With these encouraging figures in mind, it is safe to assume that the global ecommerce industry has a bright and shiny future.
+Retail e-commerce sales worldwide amounted to 4.28 trillion US dollars in 2020, and e-retail revenues are projected to grow to 5.4 trillion US dollars by 2022.
+With these encouraging figures in mind, it is safe to assume that the global eCommerce industry has a bright and shiny future.

-In order to be successful in the e-commerce sphere, and amid the growing intense competition, it is necessary to go beyond just having a great looking and functional website.
-You need a website that not only drives traffic, but also motivates customers to convert.
+To be successful in the e-commerce sphere, and amid the growing intense competition, it is necessary to go beyond just having a great-looking and functional website.
+You need a website that not only drives traffic but also motivates customers to convert.

 An e-commerce website is as good as dead if customers stop converting.
 Sales is something all e-stores work towards.